AdamCala/symfony-posts-api/Readme.md

 ## Description

-A simple application that uses [ger86's symfony-docker boilerplate](https://github.com/ger86/symfony-docker).
+A simple application that uses [ger86's symfony-docker boilerplate](https://github.com/ger86/symfony-docker) as a base.
 It fetches posts and users from a placeholder json api and merges posts and users into a single entity serving it at /api/posts endpoint

 It is composed by 3 containers: